openeuropa/oe_theme/modules/oe_theme_content_entity/README.md

 Default view mode override is shipped to show a limited set of fields.
 This can be overridden by providing a Full view mode.

-Currently these are shipped ofr the following entities:
+Currently these are shipped for the following entities:

 * Contact
     * General bundle
     * Press bundle